wulfkaal/main/README.md

-# Main directory structure for the first draft of Semada's initial POC protocol
+# Main directory structure for the first draft of Semada's initial POC protocol.